bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 Grafana
 =======

-In this topic, we will see how to install Grafana, using the provided rpms.
+This section describes how to install Grafana, using the provided rpms.

 Installation
 ------------